 If you’re looking for a cultural destination with delicious food, friendly people and historic sites, Mexico City is it!
-This vibrant city has it all and a 5-day trip to Mexico City is one that won’t break the bank.
+This vibrant city has it all and spending 5 days in Mexico City is a trip that won’t break the bank.
 CDMX is an affordable destination that is seemingly under-the-radar at the moment, making it a great time to visit and experience all Mexico City has to offer!

 Keep reading for my itinerary and tips for an epic 5 days in Mexico City (and scroll to the bottom to check out my video guide of Mexico City!)

 This post contains affiliate links.
 If you make a booking through my link, I may receive a small referral commission, at no extra cost to you.
 Thanks for the support!